hamedasgari20/Python-Django-FastAPI-advanced-topics/README.md

 - Dependency Inversion Principle (DIP)
   This principle states that high-level modules should not depend on low-level modules.
 Both should depend on abstractions.
-It encourages the use of interfaces or abstract classes to decouple dependencies.
+It encourages the use of interfaces or abstract classes to decouple dependencies. .
+This helps to decouple the high-level and low-level modules, making it easier to change the low-level ones without affecting the high-level ones

-I have not found yet good example to show this principle.

 ### Python collection

 Python provides several built-in collection types, such as lists, tuples, sets, and dictionaries.
 These collections can be used to store and organize data efficiently.

-- lists
+- **lists**:
   A list is a mutable collection that can store an ordered sequence of elements.
-It is defined using square brackets ([]).
+It is defined using square brackets (**[]**).
 Here's an example:

 ```
 # Creating a list